 The collection run will stop after Postman completes the current request.

-You can also skip the execution of a request from the Scripts > Pre-request tab using the
+You can also skip a request from the Scripts > Pre-request tab using the

 pm.execution.skipRequest

 method.
-Learn more about skipping request execution from pre-request scripts.
+Learn more about skipping requests from pre-request scripts.

 Keep the following tips in mind when using the pm.execution.setNextRequest()